Gilgames32/caption-redux/README.md

 ## roadmap:
-- png optimization
-- video optimization
-- gui
+- ~~gui~~ bro just use the terminal
 - wider range of supported gif hosting sites
 - option to resize the gif to match the caption width and not the other way around
-- show output file size
-- force empty emoji cache
+- force empty emoji cache, force empty temp folder
-- foce gif output
-- gif optimization options
 - fancy readme :3
-- fancier logging
+    - more verbose too
 - idk, whatever comes to my mind really
+- a more OO approach, a refactor if i feel like it

 ## contribution
 the project is still in developement and open to contributions